Giymo11/ohrgarten/readme.md

 use `pip freeze > requirements.txt` to record the dependencies

 ## install deps
+Make sure the raspberry pi is correctly configured to use use piwheels.
+`pip config set global.index-url https://www.piwheels.org/simple`
 use setup.sh to install dependencies: `chmod +x setup.sh && ./setup.sh`

 ## start the script